ArshvirGoraya/Godot-Collapsible-Container/README.md

 * [Donate](#donate)

 ## Node Information
+* Adds a `CollapsibleContainer` node into the Godot game engine.
-* Any `Control` nodes childed to the `Collapsible` can be hidden and revealed.
+* Hide/reveal any `Control` node childed to the `CollapsibleContainer` node.
 * The folding and unfolding can be previewed directly in the editor!
-* The size it expands to or collapses to can be customized, but it can automatically it's 'open size' to match the `Control` node you want to hide/reveal.
+* Customize open/close sizes, with automatic adjustment to the desired node's size.
-* Easing functions can be used to open/close, with customizable tween transition types and ease types.
+* Customize ease/tween transition types and timing.
-* The direction the `Collapsible` opens/closes can be customized (e.g., top, bottom, left, right, top-bottom, etc.).
+* Customize open/close directions (e.g., top, bottom, left, right, top-bottom, etc.).
-* The dimension the `Collapsible` opens/closes can be customized (e.g., width, height, both).
+* Customize open/close dimensions (e.g., width, height, both).
-* This node has comprehensive documentation.
-Just like with built-in nodes, you can utilize the documentation from within the Godot editor to quickly find and understand relevant functions.
+* Comprehensive documentation built into the Godot editor: quickly find and understand any `CollapsibleContainer` function.

 ## Known Issues
 * Fixed in Godot Version 4.5: in debug builds, selecting the CollapsibleContainer through the remote scene tree will print out 2 errors in the console each time (nothing breaks: just error logs).